marcardioid/Watchdog/README.md

 # Watchdog
-Python script that finds any media files in a directory.<br>
+Python app that watches a directory and finds any media files in it.<br>
 Automatically tags, renames (formats) and moves these files to your media server directory.<br>
 Supports movie and tv show files and automatically recognises if a media file is a movie or an episode.<br>
 Properly handles any mainstream scene file names, including multi-episodes.

 ###Usage
-Manually run from the command line:
+Run:

     watchdog.py

-You could also set up a task scheduler.<br>
-Alternatively, you could download and run the system tray app (beta branch) to continuously and automatically 'watch' a directory for changes.<br>
+(I'm working on getting a '.exe' dist out soon.)<br>
+Locate your source and destination directories through the GUI and add any renaming exception rules.<br>
+Press 'Start'.

+Or, manually run from the command line:

+    renamer.py

+It then loads your directories from the 'config.ini' file.

 ###Requirements
-The script works on all platforms, but the GUI in the beta branch is Windows only for now.
+PyQt5